Mehtrick/udacity-frontend-L5-travel-planner/readme.md

 [(Back to top)](#table-of-contents)

-The project is build on node `18.12.1`.
-You should use at least a node 18 for the app to run correctly
+The project was build on node `18.12.1`.
+It is also tested on Node 16.x.x and runs fine but does not run on version prior to node 16.

+For optimal compability it is recommended to usej `node 18.x.x`

 Please put a `.env` file in the root of the project containing the following entries: